ajfisher/node-pixel/README.md

-For the purposes of this I will assume you're using Adafruit NeoPixels and I'm going to assume you've read the [NeoPixel Uber Guide](http://learn.adafruit.com/adafruit-neopixel-uberguide/overview) as it has just about everything you need to know in it.
+For the purposes of this I will assume you're using Adafruit NeoPixels and I'm going to assume you've read the [NeoPixel Uber Guide](http://learn.adafruit.com/adafruit-neopixel-uberguide/overview) as it has just about everything you need to know in it from a hardware perspective.

 I'm going to assume you have NodeJS all ready to go too.

 ### Firmware installation.

 Until the backpacks are sorted you'll need a special version of Firmata to make your NeoPixels work.
-There are two ways to set this up.
+There are two ways to set this up:

-#### Option 1: Clone repo
+#### Option 1: Clone this repo

-Simply clone the repo and everything is here for you.
+Simply clone this repo and everything is here for you.

 ```
 git clone https://github.com/ajfisher/node-pixel